China's regional jet gold rush hits regulatory turbulence

-Foreign companies such as Bombardier Inc, Embraer SA and ATR had cheered a 2016 policy that required passenger carriers to operate at least 25 city-hopper jets before graduating to bigger aircraft.
+Foreign companies such as Bombardier Inc (BBDb.TO), Embraer SA EMBR3.A and ATR had cheered a 2016 policy that required passenger carriers to operate at least 25 city-hopper jets before graduating to bigger aircraft.

 It appeared to all but assure sales of such small planes in the world’s fastest-growing aircraft market, currently dominated by wide-body jets, as the regulator tried to boost flights into China’s smaller cities.